KukretiShubham/Discord_Encouraging_Bot/README.md

 ---> to keep it alive we allowed constant ping at freqency of 5 mint from an third party pinging service
     this keeps our bot online in discord

+It is not done if you don't mention your mentor
+I learnt it from freecodecamp